Updated April 2019

 This is what it looks like.

-Diatomaceous earth is a non chemical method of flea control for your cat.
+Using diatomaceous earth is one way to control fleas using a non chemical method of flea control for your cat.
 So far so good, no chemicals.

-You may choose to use diatomaceous earth in conjunction with other products.
+You may choose to use diatomaceous earth in conjunction with other natural methods of flea control.
 Good idea!

 In a hurry?
-Head straight to Recommendations (link in the Contents) for a quick summary of our current recommendations.
+Head straight to Recommendations (link below) for a quick summary of our recommendations.

 It looks like powder but is actually a mineral dust.

-Here is a video that shows how to apply diatomaceous earth to your cat.
+This video shows how to apply diatomaceous earth to your cat.

-Cats that spend time outdoors should be treated weekly and indoors cats, once a month.
+Cats that spend time outdoors should be treated weekly and indoors cats, monthly.

 All of the products reviewed here are 100% food grade.
-This is what you need to use if you are using it for treating fleas on your cat.
+This is what you must use if you are using it for treating fleas on your cat.

 Diatomaceous earth that is not food grade is a very effective insecticide however as this article is specifically about cats, only 100% food grade products will be reviewed.

+As a precautionary measure use a mask when using large quantities of the product as it can be dusty.
 This advice applies to any diatomaceous earth product.
-Avoid using on windy days.
+Avoid using diatomaceous earth on windy days.

 Dust onto your cat's fur.
 Using a spreader or applicator makes the application much easier.
 Think powder and you will have the general idea.
-You may have something at home you could use as a dust applicator.
+You may have something else at home such as a squeezy plastic bottle that could be used as a dust applicator.

 Use as directed and take precautions if applying on a windy day and take reasonable precautions to avoid ingesting the powder during application.

-This product is also 100% diatomaceous earth and is food grade.
+This product is 100% diatomaceous earth and is food grade.

 Nature’s Wisdom say that this product is sourced from a food grade deposit that has pure water.
 The diatoms (that make up diatomaceous earth ) are harder from pure water supplies than ones found where the water supply is salt water.